vertexproject/synapse/docs/synapse/glossary.rst

 Within Synapse, a derived property is a secondary property that can be extracted (derived) from a node's primary property.
 For example, the domain ``inet:fqdn=www.google.com`` can be used to derive ``inet:fqdn:domain=google.com`` and ``inet:fqdn:host=www``; the DNS A record ``inet:dns:a=(woot.com, 1.2.3.4)`` can be used to derive ``inet:dns:a:fqdn=woot.com`` and ``inet:dns:a:ipv4=1.2.3.4``.

-Synapse will automatically set any secondary properties that can be derived from a node's primary property; if the seconday property can be used to define a node in its own right (i.e., ``inet:fqdn=google.com`` from ``inet:fqdn=www.google.com``) the additional nodes will be automatically created if they do not already exist.
+Synapse will automatically set (:ref:`gloss-autoadd`) any secondary properties that can be derived from a node's primary property.
 Because derived properties are based on primary property values, derived secondary properties are always read-only (i.e., cannot be modified once set).

 .. _gloss-prop-primary: